webzakimbo/bcome-read-the-docs-guides/docs/source/miscellany/configuration-inheritance.rst

 .. include:: ../urls.rst

 .. meta::
-   :description lang=en: Configurtion Inheritance
+   :description lang=en: Configuration Inheritance & Overrides

 *************************
 Configuration Inheritance
 *************************

-SSH and networking configuration is inherited by child namespaces at which point it may be overriden (see: |INHERITANCE_DOCS|_).
+SSH and networking configuration is inherited by child namespaces at which point it may be overridden (see: |INHERITANCE_DOCS|_).

 Here we show a simple two-network GCP setup, where both inherit part of their networking configuration from their parent namespace.